HosseinKrouna/capstone-project/README.md

 # New Project

-The Friends Wall App should make it easier and faster to react to an event entry
+The Friends Wall App should make it easier and faster to react to an event entry.

 ## Development